FREQUENTLY ASKED QUESTIONS ABOUT RAPPEL MAUI, ANSWERED

 WHERE DOES THE RAPPELLING TAKE PLACE?

 The canyon where we rappel is located in the Puohokamoa Valley, located on the Hana Highway, approximately halfway to Hana.
-It’s about 1 hour from Kahului, and 1 hour 15 minutes from Hana.
+It’s about 1 hour from Kahului, and 1 hour 15 minutes from Hana Town.
 We’ll send you specific directions about where to meet us at the site once you make your reservation.

 WHAT HAPPENS IF I’M TOO SCARED TO MAKE THAT FIRST STEP?